sfnxboy/School_District_Analysis/README.md

 ### An overview of the key metrics for each school, presented in a table format

 **File1**

 ![image](https://user-images.githubusercontent.com/68082808/97099669-da988700-1661-11eb-9302-b4386474155a.png)

 **File2**

 ![image](https://user-images.githubusercontent.com/68082808/97099670-df5d3b00-1661-11eb-95cc-8e14d53a6146.png)

 Considering we only alter exam scores for Thomas High School, metrics for other schools won’t change between files.
 These rows were taken from the ```per_school_summary_df``` DataFrames in their respective files.
 Average scores and passing percentages are scaled accordingly.
 Since the average scores and passing percentages drop after voiding THS’s ninth grade class assessment scores, one can conclude that class was outperforming the schools average.

+### Top 5 and bottom 5 performing schools, based on the overall passing rate

+**File1**

+**File2**

+Although removing THS’s ninth grade exam scores dropped their average scores and passing percentages, these metrics did not drop enough to alter the districts overall passing percentage ranking.
+THS remains ranked second.